 8000 BP Eel traps in SW Victoria

-In Lake Condah region of south western Victoria, Aboriginal people constructed an elaborate system of weirs, channels and dams to trap and grow eels.
+In the Lake Condah region of south-western Victoria, Aboriginal people constructed an elaborate system of weirs, channels and dams to trap and grow eels.
 The Gunditjmara prehistoric fishing society, rather than being nomadic, may have established settled housing and trading practices.

 13,000 BP Tasmania isolated